rust-lang/this-week-in-rust/drafts/2019-02-12-this-week-in-rust.md

 ## News & Blog Posts

+This week's blog is How to upload any file on Amazon S3 using Rust? (https://blog.knoldus.com/how-to-upload-any-file-on-amazon-s3-using-rust/), describes file upload on aws s3 using rust.

 # Crate of the Week

 This week's crate is [log-derive](https://crates.io/crates/log-derive), a procedural macro to log function outputs.
 Thanks to [elichai2](https://users.rust-lang.org/t/crate-of-the-week/2704/482) for the suggestion!